How To Bench Press: A Guide For The Average Bloke

 Equipment: Declined Bench, Dumbbells

-1. Ensure that your bench is positioned at a 15 degree angle, with your legs higher than your head, then lie on it with your feet secure at the end of the bench.
+1. Ensure that your bench is positioned at a 15-degree angle, with your legs higher than your head, then lie on it with your feet secure at the end of the bench.
 A spotter can hand you your dumbbells or, if you’re training alone, ensure that your bench is low enough to allow you to pick your dumbbells up off the floor.

-2. Keeping you back straight, lift your dumbbells so that you’re holding them end-to-end with your arms locked out above your upper chest.
+2. Keeping your back straight, lift your dumbbells so that you’re holding them end-to-end with your arms locked out above your upper chest.
 Your thumbs should be curled around the bars of your dumbbells and your palms should face your feet.
 This is where you’ll start.

 3. Slowly lower the dumbbells, inhaling as you push your elbows outwards.
-Lower the dumbbells until they reach your chest with your forearms and upper arms forming a 45 degree angle.
+Lower the dumbbells until they reach your chest with your forearms and upper arms forming a 45-degree angle.

 4. Hold the dumbbells for a moment, then exhale as you lift them back up to the starting position.